Kritikacode975/TwinBotAI/README.md

 # Gemini LLM Q&A Application

-This repository contains a Streamlit application that interacts with the Gemini Pro Large Language Model (LLM) for a Question & Answer demo.
+This repository contains the Streamlit application that interacts with the Gemini Pro Large Language Model (LLM) for a Question & Answer demo.
 The application uses `google.generativeai` for interacting with the Gemini Pro model and provides real-time responses to user queries.

 ## Features